cassidyjames/grid.css/README.md

 ## Example

-These snippets would be full-width on mobile devices, 50/50 on small and large tablet-sized displays, and 33/67 on larger displays.
+These snippets would be full-width on mobile devices, split 50/50 on small and large tablet-sized displays, and split 33/67 on larger displays.

 ```html
 <section class="grid">